 Sadly, even with drugs like Narcan, tens of thousands of opioid overdoses aren’t able to be stopped.
 These overdoses have progressed too far, and the damage is too severe to survive.
 Opioid overdose is the leading cause of death involving drugs of any kind, legal or illegal.

-It’s often not until an overdose occurs that the patient’s friends and family realize how severe the situation is.
-Sometimes, they didn’t know that the opioid use was a problem at all.
+It’s often not until an overdose occurs that the patient’s friends and family realize how difficult the situation is.
+Sometimes, they didn’t know that opioid use was a problem at all.
 When the drug use starts with a prescription from a doctor, neither the patient nor their loved ones question the safety of it.
-They trust the doctor to have their safety in mind – to do no harm.
+They trust the doctor to have their safety in mind, to do no harm.